docQodly/docs/docs/language/tools.md

 Base64 encoding modifies 8-bit coded data so that they do not keep more than 7 useful bits.
 This encoding is required, for example, for handling blobs using xml.
 Base64URL is an alernative encoding with a specific processing for URLs and filenames (see [rfc4648](#https://tools.ietf.org/html/rfc4648#section-5)).

-Pass in *toEncode* a text or blob value to encode.
+Pass in *toEncode* a string or blob value to encode.

 :::note

-When you pass a text value, the command encodes the utf-8 representation of the text.
+When you pass a string value, the command encodes the utf-8 representation of the string.

 :::

-If you pass the *encoded* parameter, it receives the encoded contents of *toEncode* as text or blob at the end of command execution.
+If you pass the *encoded* parameter, it receives the encoded contents of *toEncode* as string or blob at the end of command execution.
 In this case, the *toEncode* parameter itself is not modified by the command.

 If you omit the *encoded* parameter, the command directly modifies the *toEncode* parameter.